HL7/fhir-qi-core/input/pages/index.md

 The QI-Core FHIR Implementation Guide provides requirements and guidance for using FHIR in quality measurement and decision support.
 The profiles in this implementation guide will be used to meet QI-Core project objectives of:

--  Encouraging consistent access and use of data for clinical quality applications, across organizations and between healthcare systems,
+-  Encouraging consistent access and use of data for clinical quality applications across organizations and between healthcare systems,
 -  Providing guidance for consistent use of vocabularies and value sets, and
 -  Standardizing the requirements for data servers and data consumers (clients) that exchange quality-related clinical data needed for calculation of quality measures and decision support.